A tutorial on learning from preferences and choices with Gaussian Processes: Accounting for the limit of discernibility

+We can sample $\mathbf{r}_1$ using \textit{lin-ess}.
+As discussed in detail in \citet{takeno2023towards}, the approximated posterior via sampling is more accurate than the Gaussian-based approximations (normally used in GP classification) computed via the Laplace's approximation, Expectation Propagation or Variational approximation.
+In essence, the probit likelihood \eqref{eq:likelcdf} for preferences models the probability of a preference statement based on the difference in latent utilities, which inherently leads to a skewed posterior distribution, making the Gaussian-based (i.e. symmetric) approximations of the posterior inaccurate.

 After rescaling $u'(\cdot)=\frac{u(\cdot)}{\sigma}$, the only parameters in the model are the hyperparameters $\boldsymbol{\theta}$ in the kernel function.
 The scale (variance) parameter $\sigma_k^2$ is identifiable in this case, because the probability of correctly stating a preference $\bx_{i}\succ \bx_{j}$ is a function of the difference $u'(\bx_{i})-u'(\bx_{j})$.
 The hyperparameters $\boldsymbol{\theta}$ can be selected by maximising the marginal likelihood.
 The computation of the marginal likelihood requires the calculation of the CDF of the $m$-dimensional multivariate normal distribution.
 To approximate this integral, we can use the same approach described in Section \ref{sec:consistent}.
-However, since the likelihood is already a soft indicator, we do not need to approximate it in this case.
+However, since the likelihood is already a sigmoid-function (which is a smooth-indicator function\footnote{A sigmoid function can be thought as a smooth-indicator function.
+In fact, an indicator function can only return values in the set $\{0,1\}$, while a sigmoid function is a smooth function that can return values in the interval $(0,1)$.}) we do not need to approximate it, as we did for the indicator function in Equation \eqref{eq:ML}.

-\begin{example} As before, we consider the set of temperatures $\mathcal{X}=\{10,11,12,\dots,25\}$ and asks Alice preferences for $19$ pairs of temperatures.
+\begin{example} As before, we consider the set of temperatures $\mathcal{X}=\{10,11,12,\dots,25\}$ and asks Alice about her preferences for $19$ pairs of temperatures.
 We generate Alice's preferences according to the model in \eqref{eq:likelcdf0} with $u$ as in Figure \ref{fig:hometemp1} and $\sigma=0.05$.
 This results in the dataset:

 By comparing \eqref{eq:tempdataset} and \eqref{eq:erroneouspref}, it can be noted the following errors in Alice's preferences $15\succ 19$ and $21\succ 19$.
 In order to learn Alice's utility $u'$ from $\mathcal{D}_{19}$, we place a GP prior on $u'$ with a SE kernel and compute the predictive posterior as described in this section.